oliviamikaela/cloud_computing_project/HOW_TO.md

 2. Open your web browser and go to link to access the interface
 https://qtl.netlify.app/
 3. Choose the number of workers and press start.
+4. When all the orchestration is done (this will take up to 1h), the disable button on the front end will be activated.
+By klicking on it you will be redirected to the juyputer login page.
+Login with the login token shown on the interface.
+Now it is all set up and you can start working woth your project.